MiguelMarcelino/Thoth/functional-programming/f-algebras/group.md

 Here, `Expr` stops depending on `a`.
 This is because after infinite nesting, there's no more "hole" left to fill - `a` disappears entirely.
 We always end up at `Fix RingF`, no matter what we started with.

-This forks for the category Set (the category of all sets and functions), as it has a well-behaved notion of limits and recursion This means that the recursive construction always reaches a well-defined limit (our `Expr` type).
+This works for the category Set (the category of all sets and functions), as it has a well-behaved notion of limits and recursion This means that the recursive construction always reaches a well-defined limit (our `Expr` type).
 In some other categories, this process might not converge nicely.

 ## Main Aspects of Groups